temporalio/documentation/docs-src/references/configuration.md

   archival:
     # Event History configuration
     history:
-      # Archival is enabled for the History service data
+      # Archival is enabled for the History Service data.
       state: "enabled"
       enableRead: true
-      # Namespaces can use either the local filestore provider or the Google Cloud provider
+      # Namespaces can use either the local filestore provider or the Google Cloud provider.
       provider:
         filestore:
           fileMode: "0666"